 The same theory applies to your laundry and your washing machine.
 The problems that we encounter in our laundry efforts can't always be blamed on the washer.
 Most of the time, I'm very sorry to say, it's you.

-- Grey-looking clothes are caused by not sorting clothes correctly.
-If you wash everything together-jeans with undies, black leggings with a pink shirt, yellow towels with navy towels-eventually everything will look grey.
+Grey-looking clothes are caused by not sorting clothes correctly.
+If you wash everything together, jeans with undies, black leggings with a pink shirt, yellow towels with navy towels, eventually everything will look grey.
 Even with the promised miracle color catcher sheets, colors bleed and settle on other fabrics.
 Sort correctly to keep whites white and colors bright!

 Dingy and dull-looking clothes are caused by overloading the washer and not using the correct water temperature.
 If you cram everything that needs washing into the washer at once, it will be overcrowded and the detergent you use will not be able to reach every surface, pick up the dirt, and let it be flushed away with the water.
 Learn the capacity of your washer and use it correctly.

 Dull-looking clothes are caused by using hard water that contains an excessive amount of minerals.
 If the water supply for your washer provides hard water, you will need to use a water conditioner to protect your clothes and help your detergent to work efficiently.

 Yellowed whites are caused by using too much chlorine bleach.
 It can whiten white clothes; however, using too much in a load of clothes can damage the fabric and even cause the fibers to yellow.
-Many cotton and man-made fibers have an inner core that is yellow and excessive bleach can expose that surface.
+Many cotton and man-made fibers have an inner core that is yellow and excessive bleaching can expose that surface.

 Mysterious Holes in Clothes

-- Mysterious holes in clothes can be caused by using chlorine bleach too often.
+Mysterious holes in clothes can be caused by using chlorine bleach too often.
 It is quite powerful and must be diluted with water to be safe for use on fabrics.
 Just a drip or splash can cause a hole in clothes.

 Holes in clothes can be caused by improper preparation of clothes before loading.
 If you leave zippers open or hooks unlatched, snags can happen and cause holes in thin or soft fabrics, especially knits.
 Objects left in pockets can also cause a tear.
-Always check clothes because a small hole can become a large one quite easily.
+Always check clothes before washing because a small hole can become a large one quite easily.